 CapMan has subsidiaries outside the Euro zone with equity exposed to movements in foreign currency exchange rates (Sweden and Norway).

 The Group does not hedge currency, however, as the impact of exposure to currency movements on equity is relatively small.

 Price risk of fund investments

-The Group’s investments in funds are valued using the International Private Equity and Venture Capital Valuation Guidelines.
+The Group’s investments in funds and associated companies are valued using the International Private Equity and Venture Capital Valuation Guidelines.
 According to these guidelines, fair values are derived generally by multiplying the key performance metrics of investee companies (e.g., EBITDA) by the relevant valuation multiple (e.g., price/equity ratio) tracked for comparable publicly traded companies or transactions.
 Changes in valuation multiples can lead to significant changes in fair values depending on the leverage ratio of the investee company.